lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 | Call super? | Not necessary. |
 | Called on server? | Yes. |

-This method can be used to compute property values that depend on other properties and are used in the rest of the update process.
+Implement `willUpdate()` to compute property values that depend on other properties and are used in the rest of the update process.

 ```js
 willUpdate(changedProperties) {